QGEP/docs/en/user-guide/layerexplanations/namingconventions.rst

 * qgep_network: schema for the tables that are nesseccary to use the network-topology with the qgep-tools.
 You can rebuild this tables from the QGEP-tools.

 * qgep_sys: special tables for administration of the database.
-As a QGEP-User you can not edit this tables.
+As a QGEP-User you can not edit these tables.

 * qgep_import and qgep_swmm: schema for additional plugins/functions (Qfield and working with SWMM)